ajeetraina/chatgpt-kubernetes/README.md

-# Running ChatGPT locally on Kubernetes Cluster
+# Building ChatGPT locally using Docker and running it as Kubernetes Pod

 ## Prereq